AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 >Sample data: http://py4e-data.dr-chuck.net/comments_42.xml (Sum=2553)\
 Actual data: http://py4e-data.dr-chuck.net/comments_1037118.xml (Sum ends with 32)

-You do not need to save these files to your folder since your program will read the data directly from the URL.
-Note: Each student will have a distinct data url for the assignment - so only use your own data url for analysis.

 _**Data Format and Approach**_

 The data consists of a number of names and comment counts in XML as follows: